ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ## Compile Spack environment packages (optional)

-It is always good to first compile all the packages in the newly created _Spack_ environment as is (without changing).
+It is recommended to first compile all the packages in the newly created _Spack_ environment as is, without making any changes.

 Compiling all the packages present in a _Spack_ environment is referred to as [installing the environment](https://spack.readthedocs.io/en/latest/environments.html#installing-an-environment).

 ### Concretize the Spack environment
-[Concretizing](https://spack.readthedocs.io/en/latest/environments.html#concretizing) the _Spack_ environment is necessary to force _Spack_ to update its knowledge of all the packages (their specs) within the environment.
+[Concretizing](https://spack.readthedocs.io/en/latest/environments.html#concretizing) the _Spack_ environment is necessary anytime the environment's `spack.yaml` gets changed, to force _Spack_ to update its knowledge of the environment configuration.

-To concretize the `mom5_dev` environment run:
+To concretize the `mom5_dev` environment, run:
 ```
 spack concretize -f --fresh
 ```